andis-sprinkis/snippet/sh_cmd_process_detach_disown_setsid.md

     setsid httpd 1>/dev/null 2>/dev/null
     ```

-    ⚠️ In macOS, `setsid` is not supported.
+    ⚠️ macOS does not include `setsid`.

     This does not include the process in the shell process group.